mvitlov/firebird-rest/README.md

 firebird --db /opt/firebird/examples/empbuild/employee.fdb
 ^C
 ```

-### Keep in mind
+## Limitations

 Charset for database connection is always **UTF-8**.
 Node is unicode, no matter if your database is using another charset to store string or blob, Firebird will transliterate automatically.
 This is why you should use Firebird 2.5 server at least.

-Firebird 3.0 Support
+### Firebird 3.0 Support

-Firebird new wire protocol is not supported yet so for Firebird 3.0 you need to add the following in ```firebird.conf```
+Firebird's new wire protocol is not supported yet, so for Firebird 3.0 you need to add the following in `firebird.conf`

 ```
 AuthServer = Legacy_Auth
 WireCrypt = Disabled